The Michael Richards Show

-The Michael Richards Show is an American television sitcom created by Spike Feresten, Gregg Kavet, Andy Robin and Richards, that debuted on NBC from October 24 to December 19, 2000.
-The show starred Michael Richards as socially awkward but talented private detective Vic Nardozza who gets the job done despite his unusual methods.
+The Michael Richards Show is an American television sitcom created by Spike Feresten, Gregg Kavet, Andy Robin and Michael Richards that was produced by Castle Rock Entertainment and Warner Bros.
+Television and aired on NBC from October 24 to December 19, 2000, for eight episodes.
+The show stars Richards as socially awkward but talented private detective Vic Nardozza, who gets the job done despite his unusual methods.

 Synopsis

 The show revolved around Vic Nardozza (Michael Richards), an inept and clumsy private investigator working for McKay Investigative Services.
 Throughout the show, misunderstandings and poor decisions get in the way of the cases, but Nardozza always ends up getting the job done.